ivan-al-khayat/codebase_Solution_challenge_2023/README.md

 These zip files are named function-source_<function name>.zip

-As a next step we plan to present the app in Flutter, and we alredy started prototyping it; it available here: https://drive.google.com/file/d/1I-tP9-Y9-1NGVoR6gVTU4C4FADqtTZdA/view to better design the user interface.
+As a next step we plan to present the app in Flutter, and we alredy started prototyping it; it is available here: https://drive.google.com/file/d/1I-tP9-Y9-1NGVoR6gVTU4C4FADqtTZdA/view to better design the user interface, you can also check out the APK in the Upcoming folder.
 As further improvements we plan to implement a deep learning model that enhance the fire detection strategy; for this task we have uploaded in this repo the file FirePredictionDaraset_Cleaned_World_NASA_FIRMS_24.03.2023.csv to possibily train the model.
-Also we plan to add an authentication method for the user that will be qualified as a rescuer, where more information can be found inside the file Authentication.zip
+To test our Deep Learning Model please visit the following link: https://huggingface.co/spaces/NimaKL/FireWatch5k Also we plan to add an authentication method for the user that will be qualified as a rescuer, where more information can be found inside the file Authentication.zip